Got meat? Then Cab wants to come over to play.

 Bottom line, it's a great choice for big, meaty dishes and rich sauces.
 And it's friendly with all manner of preparations: braised, broiled, roasted, grilled, seared, stewed.

-Here are 10 of the very best pairings
+Here are 10 of our very favorite pairings with Cabernet Sauvignon:

 Why it works: You can't go wrong with a grilled burger and Cabernet; it's already approaching perfection.
 But add a little funky blue cheese, and the Cab friendliness goes extreme.

 Why it works: Lamb and Cab, it's kind of a no-brainer.
 (See also, Grilled Lamb Chops and Roasted Rack of Lamb.)
 What helps vault this recipe over the top is the rosemary.
 Cabernet just loves it.
 Truthfully, rosemary makes almost any dish more red wine friendly.

 Why it works: Steak and Cab are always a classic combo.
 But here, the rich sauce (a balsamic vinegar and red wine reduction) takes an already great match and kicks it straight through the uprights of perfection...for the win.